matrix-org/matrix-spec-proposals/proposals/1779-open-governance.md

 point (with 75% majority), and may resign the role at any point (notifying the team and the Guardians).
 The lead automatically resigns the role if they resign from the Spec Core Team.
-Resignation automatically triggers selection of a new lead, who must be selected from the existing core spec team.
+Resignation automatically triggers selection of a new lead, who must be selected from the existing Spec Core Team.

 It is vital that the core spec team has strong domain expertise covering all different domains of the spec (e.g. we don't want to end up with a core spec